tjhowse/pyservo42c/README.md

 # pyservo42c

-This is a library for interfacing to the MKS Servo42C closed-loop stepper via UART.
+This is a library for interfacing to the MKS Servo42C closed-loop steppe motor via UART.

 See https://github.com/makerbase-mks/MKS-SERVO42C for details on the hardware.